ruben-allenstein/ruben-allenstein/README.md

 </div>

 ### Hi there 😄
-ℹ️ I am a ```PHP``` programmer and I am studying business Informatics at the university of Bremerhaven until March 2023 and i am currently working as a working student.
+ℹ️ I am a ```PHP``` programmer and I am studying business Informatics at the university of Bremerhaven until March 2023 and i am currently working as a working student for Vanilla Reply.

 Certificates:
 - Shopware 6 Certified Advanced Template Designer